Soil health

 Above ground

-Care must be taken to avoid ‘green bridges’ for pests and diseases of the following crop, especially when the cover crop and crop are closely related.
+Take care to avoid ‘green bridges’ for pests and diseases of the following crop, especially when the cover crop and crop are closely related.
 For example, many plant species act as a host for aphids.
 Early termination may be beneficial to manage aphids.

 (Image: Yorkshire Agricultural Society/Simon Hill Photography)